-Contending that legalizing sports betting was one of the ways to deal with the paucity of funds faced by sports bodies in the country, the All India Gaming Federation (AIGF) is mulling petitioning the Niti Aayog in this regard.
+Contending that legalizing sports betting was one way to deal with the paucity of funds faced by sports bodies in the country, the All India Gaming Federation (AIGF) is mulling petitioning the Niti Aayog in this regard.

 The newly-launched apex body to manage the gaming industry in the country has already sent recommendations in this regard to Prime Minister Narendra Modi and cited the example of Britain, which finished second in the Rio Olympics medals tally, benefitting from betting-permitting laws, an AIGF release said on Friday.

 “This clearly indicates that we have learned nothing from the latest Olympics fiasco.
-If things don’t change, we will have another appalling performance in the next Olympics in spite of the fact that the country holds an immense talent base.”
+If things don’t change, we will have another appalling performance in the next Olympics even though the country holds an immense talent base.”